 The NZQA Tender Evaluator qualification changed this.
 It iss great news that the process of getting qualified is faster, more accessible, less tedious, and more robust than previously.
 And the qualification is valid for all of procurement, not just transport.

 Instead of taking years to collate a portfolio of examples that may or may not be good ones, today’s candidates can use scenarios for some of their work – so they can prove their individual competence without being hamstrung by legacy tools or hierarchical decisions.

 They can move through the qualification at their own pace, fast-tracking if they want to – without having to gather a mountain of workplace examples (good, bad and indifferent), over several years.
 A couple of outstanding real-life examples, together with the scenario-based assignments, demonstrate they’re up-to-speed with best practice far better than the previous methods.

-Some of those who have signed up to the new Tender Evaluator Qualification are now close to graduation after just three or four months.
-They’ve cut down hundreds of hours of boring document collation into completing a few, sharply targeted assignments and answering questions on them to show-case their practical skills in tendering.
+Some of those signed up to the Tender Evaluator Qualification were able to graduate after just three or four months.
+They cut down hundreds of hours of boring document collation into completing a few, sharply targeted assignments and answering questions on them to show-case their practical skills in tendering.

-Warning – there will be complaints!
-This change will no doubt be frustrating for those who expect to have their Certificate handed to them as an honorary qualification (because, according to them, they have been doing this – not necessarily well – for years).
-However, it will be excellent news for the keenest, the brightest and the most motivated of our procurement professionals.
+Warning – there will be always be complaints!
+It is no doubt frustrating for those who expect to have their Certificate handed to them as an honorary qualification (because, according to them, they have been doing this – not necessarily well – for years).
+However, it is excellent news for the keenest, the brightest and the most motivated of our procurement professionals.